How to use Mapquest Route Planner For Deliveries

 Dispatch your route to your driver

-Once you’ve set up your route, all that is left to do is to share the route with your driver.
+Once you’ve set up your route, all that is left to do is to share the route with your driver, who can then get directions using gps navigation on their mobile devices.
 Mapquest Route Planner offers a few options for that:

 - Share the route on Facebook or Twitter